smcarty/is-low-e-a-fire-risk/README.md

 - Heat damage to vehicles (e.g. warped cladding or melted plastics)
 - Increased risk of fire spread in wildland–urban interface zones

 We are not assuming fault.
 This is an evidence-based assessment of risk that draws on real-world observations, temperature testing, building codes, and fire data.

+## Guiding Note

+This project does not seek to discredit or demonize low-emissivity (low-E) windows, which play a valuable role in improving building efficiency and reducing energy use.
+Our aim is to explore whether unintended fire risks may arise in certain contexts, especially where concentrated reflections or material interactions occur.
+By investigating this carefully, we hope to inform safer designs and policies without undermining the broader benefits of sustainable technology.

 ---